 The clothing is still drab.
 Nobody wears jeans, the unofficial uniform for women seems to be a black pencil skirt and nearly all the men wear dark blue or grey suits, with short sleeved jackets and wide flares.

 There are still strict security controls.
 Our minibus is stopped each evening by traffic police to check that our guides have the necessary paperwork.

 Lying is still in vogue too.
 At dinner one night I asked if I could have the most revered dish in the city: Pyongyang cold noodles.
 I was told that this restaurant did not serve it.
-But I could see it on the menu and when I pointed to a plate of it on the table next to ours I was told that it had been brought from another diner.
+But I could see it on the menu and when I pointed to a plate of it on the table next to ours I was told that it had been brought from another eatery.

 They also have big sunglasses, fake Louis Vuiton bags, and kitten heels.
 Beautiful and elegant, I saw plenty of local young men ogling them as they walked by.
 And these days they have big smartphones too, North Korean models with a camera, SMS facility, and an intranet for swapping photos, reading newspapers and watching films, though obviously the internet is blocked.

 One of them was happy to tell us that at 26 she was not yet ready to get married “because I enjoy my freedom too much”.
 That is why she had already rejected the first boy that her parents had arranged for her to meet as a possible husband.